aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/21-exploring-the-cluster/index.en.md

 Let's go ahead and click on the **`local`** cluster and start to explore it.

 This is the homepage for the cluster where you are able to see a overview of the entire cluster.
 The overview has everything from node statistics to recent cluster events to various Kubernetes resources.
-Normally, you would have to run many **`kubectl`** commands to get this amount of information about your cluster.
+Collecting the same information with **`kubectl`** commands takes significantly more effort.

 ![rancher-local-cluster-home](/static/images/content/21-rancher-local-home.png)